-As to electricity sources, Brazil still relies upon hydropower as its main source of energy - approximately 65 per cent of the installed capacity and the power generation - with thermal power as an important supplementary source of energy, accounting for approximately 27.5 per cent of the installed capacity and 26 per cent of power generation.
-The participation of wind power plants is around 6.5 per cent of the installed capacity and 6 per cent of power generation, while solar power installed capacity is around 0.1 per cent but had an increase of more than 800 per cent in power generation between 2016 and 2017.
+As to electricity sources, Brazil still relies upon hydropower as its main source of energy - it forms approximately 66.5 per cent of the installed capacity and the power generation - with thermal power as an important supplementary source of energy, accounting for approximately 25 per cent of the installed capacity and 24 per cent of power generation.
+The participation of wind power plants is around 7.5 per cent of the installed capacity and 8 per cent of power generation, while solar power installed capacity is around 0.5 per cent.

 The transmission system integrating the SIN is also operated by ONS and public services related to the transmission system are remunerated through tariff policies approved by ANEEL based on the annual permitted revenue (RAP) of each transmission company.

 Two trading environments apply for sale of power in the SIN:

 - ACR - power sale-and-purchase transactions carried out between agents selling power (holders of concession, permission or authorisation to generate, import or commercialise power) and distribution agents, as purchasers, through public auctions conducted by the government, whereby the sellers compete by the lowest bid price (Brazilian real per megawatt (MWh)) and shall also observe terms and conditions established by applicable legislation and auction rules.
 The winning generation company enters into long-term (10-30 years, depending on the source) regulated power purchase agreements (ACR PPAs); and